RoyalVee/Python-Distribution-Package/README.md

 ## Installation guide
 ### Steps to install maunally
-step 1: download the package repository step 2: navigate to the download folder location using Ipython command line step 3: when in the folder run this code `pip install .` Huarry the package will be up and running now on machine.
+  step 1: download the package repository

+  step 2: navigate to the download folder location using Ipython command line

+  step 3: when in the folder run this code `pip install .`

+Huarry the package will be up and running now on machine.

 ### Steps to install the test version for TestPyPI
+  step 1: run the following in your ipython command line `pip install --index-url https://test.pypi.org/simple/gausbin_distribution`

+### steps to install the full version from PyPI
+  step 1: run the following in your ipython command line `pip install gausbin_distribution`
 ## Modules
 This package contains GaussianDistribution and Binomialdistribution Modules